• Level of education

 - Combinatorial logic and logic gates: Combinatorial and sequential aspects (flip-flops, counters, frequency dividers, registers).

 - Microcontroller programming.
-Implementation of the usual functionalities in C language (learned in the first semester): bus communication, sensor and actuator interfacing, and time-sharing management.
+Implementation of standard features in C language (learned in the first semester): bus communication, sensor and actuator interfacing, and time-sharing management.

 Read more